atreyasha/spp-explainability/docs/develop.md

                 nearest neighbours OR generate them with access to the model again

+            2.  handle unknown tokens on new data for mimic model -\> perhaps look for best possible match given context

-            2.  add back `k_best` to argument parser in case it is needed
+            3.  add back `k_best` to argument parser in case it is needed

         2. Explore improving/creating new compression methods